Ice, ice... maybe. Austrian man in freezing 2.5-hour record attempt

-(CNN) — An Austrian man spent more than spent two hours in a tank packed to the brim with ice cubes on Saturday -- all in the name of setting a new world record.
+(CNN) — An Austrian man spent more than two hours in a tank packed to the brim with ice cubes on Saturday -- all in the name of setting a new world record.

 Dressed only in a pair of swimming trunks, Josef Koeberl was covered to his shoulders in 1,800 kilograms of ice in the main square of the Austrian town of Melk, west of Vienna, in a bid to set a new world record for the longest duration of full body contact with ice.